Select your local site for products and services by region

 Cumulative growth of $10,000

-Cumulative Growth of $10,000 25 Best Days for S&P 500 TR USD between 12/31/1987 and 12/31/2022.
+20 Best Days for the S&P 500® index between 12/31/04 and 12/31/24.
 For illustrative purposes only.
 Indexes are not investments, do not incur fees and expenses, and are not professionally managed.
 It is not possible to invest directly in an index.
 Past performance is no guarantee of, and not necessarily indicative of, future results.
-Source: Natixis Portfolio Research & Consulting Group (PRCG), Morningstar MPI.
+Source: Portfolio Analysis & Consulting.
+Morningstar.

-Now look at the returns of the US stock market after the 25 worst quarters from 4/1/1936 to 12/31/2022.
+Now look at the returns of the US stock market leading up to the best 20 days over the past 20 years.
 Investors who sold during these turbulent months would have missed out on market recoveries in the following months or years.

-S&P Chart The chart reflects the hypothetical investment of $100,000 in the S&P 500 for 30-year periods ending December 31, 2022.
+The chart reflects the hypothetical investment of $10,000 in the S&P 500® for 20-year periods ending December 31, 2024.
 For illustrative purposes only.
 Indexes are not investments, do not incur fees and expenses, and are not professionally managed.
 It is not possible to invest directly in an index.
 Data shown represents past performance and is no guarantee of, and not necessarily indicative of, future results.
-Source: Natixis Portfolio Research & Consulting Group (PRCG), FactSet
+Source: Portfolio Analysis & Consulting.
+FactSet.

 S&P 500® Index is a widely recognized measure of US stock market performance.
 It is an unmanaged index of 500 common stocks chosen for market size, liquidity, and industry group representation, among other factors.
 It also measures the performance of the large-cap segment of the US equities market.